Cyclist killed in crash was member of national triathlon team

 Viola met Trauger when he was forming the triathlon team through his men’s grooming products company.
 He said Trauger and his wife, Donna, moved to Las Vegas from Berkeley about three years ago, although they still spent time in California.

 “The team is now national.
-We have guys all over the country that are all in mourning,” Viola said Friday.
+We have guys all over the country that are all in mourning,” Viola said.

 Trauger helped organize training camps in Las Vegas.
 For the camps, up to 80 teammates would descend on the valley to practice, sometimes on the same route Trauger was killed on.